-The power supply, stereo amplifier with fan control, interfaces for the inputs of microphone, CD drive, tape and remote control, interfaces for the output to control unit, CD drive, and illumination are all integrated on one circuit board "CENTRAL UNIT ES5.1".
+The power supply, stereo amplifier with fan control, interfaces for the inputs of microphone, CD drive, tape and remote control, interfaces for the output to control unit, CD drive, and illumination are all integrated on one circuit board (CB) "CENTRALEINHEIT ES 5.1".

-The music power per channel is 200 Watt when matched to a loudspeaker impedance of 4 \Omega.
+The music power per channel is 200 W when matched to a loudspeaker impedance of 4 $\Omega$ .

-Figure 8: Structure of the circuit board Central Unit
+Figure 8: Structure of the Central Unit